dustywhite7/Econ8320/SlidesCode/8 - Numpy and Scipy.md

 $$ a \cdot b = \sum_{i=1}^N a_i \times b_i $$

-Take 5 minutes, and write a function to take two vectors of any (equal) length, and calculate the dot product.
+Take 5 minutes, and write a function (or at least some pseudocode) to take two vectors of any (equal) length, and calculate the dot product.

 ---